We would like to acknowledge the Gosling Foundation for supporting this work.

 - Tailored coaching for organizations that demonstrate real commitment

-- Small engagement organizing grants (by invitation) for select Important Bird Area-related organizations (found here)
+- Small engagement organizing grants (by invitation) for select Important Bird Area-related organizations or Protected Areas campaigns (found here)

 Is your organization part of the Nature Network in Canada?
 We believe you are if:

 - You have programming that takes people out in nature